FrankJaco/wwino-chrome-extension/README.md

 4. A file selection window will open.
 Navigate to and select the `wwino-chrome-extension-main` folder you extracted in Step 1.

 5. The "Wonderful Wino Helper" extension will now appear on the page.
-6. Click the puzzle piece icon (🧩) in your toolbar to pin it.
+6. Click the puzzle piece icon (🧩) in your toolbar and pin📌the Wonderful Wino Helper to the toolbar.

-The extension is now installed and ready to use!
+The extension is now installed!

 ## Wonderful Wino Chrome Extension Configuration

 On first launch the settings window will pop up automatically.